 - Integration with Pinterest or Instagram feed.

-Yet usability and simple navigation are also a must, as the main goal of the website is to sell by showing the product, rather than just admire beautiful furniture.
+Yet usability and simple navigation are also a must, as the main goal of the website is to sell by showing the product rather than just admiring beautiful furniture.

 Cox & Cox

 The result is a stylish and comfy website packed with visual content.
-Despite the great variety of pictures its speedload remains under 2 seconds according to the Pingdom.
-With the focus on the nice pictures, the site also gives users an opportunity to share their product on Pinterest.
+With the focus on nice pictures, the site also gives users an opportunity to share their products on Pinterest.

-One of the things you notice first on the website is a simple, yet informative drop-down navigation menu that gives a clear image of what you will find in the category page.
+One of the things you notice first on the website is a simple yet informative drop-down navigation menu that gives a clear image of what you will find on the category page.

 The product page is decent.
-Beside a lot of beautiful product photos and details, they integrated a buyer’s note with a beautiful description of the furniture as well as useful tips on how to choose the right product.
+Besides many beautiful product photos and details, they integrated a buyer’s note with a beautiful description of the furniture and useful tips on choosing the right product.

 To make the checkout process easy, the website is integrated with the Klarna system.
 It has a two-step checkout where you can choose shipping and payment methods, including a credit payment.

-Tom Dixon website is very stylish just like the product they produce, which includes lightning, furniture and accessories.
+Tom Dixon website is very stylish, just like the product they produce, which includes lighting, furniture, and accessories.

 It has an unusual category layout.
-The product page is clean with only necessary information that leaves a lot of space for stylish high-quality photos.
-The side bar with product information is pinned so that users can scroll images without losing the description and CTA elements.
-There are also informative materials on the product page that users can download including press releases, pictures, and technical specifications.
+The product page is clean, with only the necessary information that leaves a lot of space for stylish, high-quality photos.
+There are also informative materials on the product page that users can download, including press releases, pictures, and technical specifications.

-The website has a large amount of information: texts, pictures, and videos about the products, its story, usage.
+The website has a large amount of information: texts, pictures, and videos about the products, their story, and usage.

-There is also a page integrated with Instagram feed.
-If an author of the picture gives permission, the brand shares the picture on the page and adds its price.
+There is also a page integrated with the Instagram feed.
+If the author of the picture gives permission, the brand shares the picture on the page and adds its price.

 Blaha Gartenmoebel is an Austrian outdoor furniture retailer with a long history going back to 50 years ago.

-The brand also thought of their mobile users, so the design is fully responsive.
-And on the checkout there is one step only, to make it quick for users.
+The brand also thought of its mobile users, so the design is fully responsive.
+And on the checkout, there is one step only, to make it quick for users.

 Selling jewelry online is not that easy, as people tend to see and try it on before buying a pricey product.
-That is why jewelry online stores must be both appealing and trustworthy.
-Some common features for the jewelry stores are:
+That is why online jewelry stores must be both appealing and trustworthy.
+Some common features of the jewelry stores are:

-An American jewelry company that gives the opportunity to buy and customize the pearl necklaces, adding different pearls and changing the type of the chain.
+An American jewelry company, Add-A-Pearl, gives the opportunity to buy and customize pearl necklaces, adding different pearls and changing the type of the chain.
 The products are viewed mostly as gifts for children.